Amelith/log/README.md

 Small utility for printing (color-)formatted text to the console.
+Generally intended for personal use by myself, hence no proper documentation (for now).

 Printed lines include (by default; configurable):
 - log level (debug, info, log, warn, error)
 - current time